Spenz7/Duty-planner/README.md

-Duty planner - Created during 2022 to help automate manual planning of duties
+Duty planner - Created during 2022 to help automate manual planning of duties whilst in the army